FreseEnzo/meta-chirpstack/README.md

 ## Dependencies

-Ensure that the following dependencies are included in your Yocto build for proper functioning of ChirpStack components:
+Ensure that the following dependencies are included in your Yocto build for the proper functioning of ChirpStack components:

 - **Mosquitto:** MQTT broker
 - **Redis:** In-memory data structure store